xiaolintangyuan/42-singapore-piscine/README.md

 Sharing the best (cringe) moments from the Pool.
 To hide the identities of various jokers, I will just call these bunch of people ***Jokers***.

 ### Vote for me!!
-*Staff*: "Please vote for your 10 favourite pisciners..."
+*Staff*: "Please vote for your 10 favourite peers..."
 ***Joker 1***: "Please vote for me and my girlfriend so we can get to core!!!"

 ### Code Quality
-***Joker 1***: "Eh *xiaolintangyuan*, I'm stuck with CXX questions for very long.
-Since you already score 100 for CXX, can you just send me the code?"
+***Joker 1***: "Eh *xiaolintangyuan*, I'm stuck with XX questions for very long.
+Since you already score 100 for XX, can you just send me the code?"
 *Me*: "ok ok, here you go..." *zipped my codes and send them to him*

 *Moments later...*